The story

 Never move or store a levity-polymorphic value.

-This rules out making a function as simple as id
+This rules out making a function as simple as id levity polymorphic

-.
-It has type String -> a
+error.
+It has type String -> a, so a needs

 is.
 Hence, it can be and is levity polymorphic in GHC: